-Ozempic vs. Wegovy(Semaglutides) for Weight Loss
+Ozempic vs. Wegovy(Semaglutides) Most Potent Weight Loss Meds

 Ozempic and Wegovy, the newest weight loss drugs, are in the family of Glucagon-like peptide 1 receptor agonists.
 GLP-1RAs are medications that were first developed for the treatment of diabetes.
 When treating diabetics there was not only reductions in blood sugar but significant weight loss.
 This led to the discovery of several GLP-1 medications including most recently liraglutide and semaglutide that possessed significantly greater weight loss effects that most anti-obesity medications.
 The first of these GLP1’s to be evaluated for its weight loss properties was liraglutide.
 Once daily injections of liraglutide resulted in 37% of patients experiencing a 20% weight loss or more from starting weight vs. 7% for placebo.
 This is far above the average FDA requirement of 5% or more weight loss from baseline.
 Numerous studies have been done to find the mechanisms for the weight loss that often equals the weight reduction observed after bariatric surgery.
 These mechanisms include: